Barefoot Myths

 Most “flat feet” are simply WEAK feet.
 The arches are flat because the muscles that hold them up have atrophied from years in supportive shoes.
 It’s circular logic: wear support because feet are flat, feet stay flat because of the support.

 Going barefoot is often the BEST thing for flat feet.
 Walking on varied natural terrain, grass, pebbles, sand, rocks, forces those intrinsic foot muscles to wake up and get strong.
 Tons of people with “flat feet” develop visible arches after months of consistent barefoot practice and exercises.
+There’s a whole deep-dive into flat feet and what to actually do about them if this one resonates.

 The Distinction